 Four Rooms- Quentin Tarantino (1995)

-A movie set in a Los Angeles hotel, Four Rooms is actually 4 films in one.
-Much of the internal scenes were filmed here.
+A movie set in a fictional Los Angeles hotel, Four Rooms is actually 4 films in one.
+Much of the internal scenes for the movie were filmed at Chateau Marmont.

 Laurel Canyon – Lisa Cholodenko (2002)